 In English we will look at the book Charlotte's Web where the children will be able to discover what could happen and show off their writing skills.
 Throughout this term we will be looking at editing and improving our work through ambitious vocabulary and use of conjunctions to make compound sentences. .
 Understanding the importance of sentence structure and the use of punctuation to develop the atmosphere in your writing.
 We will be concentrating on spelling by adding prefixes /suffixes and common high frequency words.

-Throughout the term we will be concentrating on shape. space and measurement as well as addition, subtraction, multiplication and division.
+In Maths will be concentrating on number looking at place value, addition, subtraction, multiplication and division.
 We will deepen our learning through real life multi -step problems and use our reasoning skills to show what methods we could use.
-We will also carry on developing our understanding of shape and measure and fractions and decimals.
+We will also be developing our understanding of shape and measure.

 In Science we will be looking at It's Electric!
 Learn all about electrical circuits and test materials ability to conduct electricity.
 Put your knowledge of circuits on display by building your own circuit to create a buzz-wire game.
 Then use your game to try to defeat a challenger.
 Who can remain 'disconnected' on the game?
 You will need to impress with your electrical knowhow.

 Our main PE days this term will be Monday and Wednesday but if children could have PE kits in school every day then that would be great.
 Children will need a t shirt and shorts for indoor PE and a warm tracksuit or jogging bottoms and jumper with trainers for outdoor PE as we will continue to do outdoor PE in the cold weather!